 The main activity of the company, according to the register, is the manufacture and production of gypsum and its derivatives extracted from concession areas, trading in gypsum and its derivatives, the production of various materials that can be extracted from gypsum mechanically and chemically, and carrying out all the necessary work to achieve its purpose, which helps to achieve this purpose.
-The company has concession rights for raw stone in three concession areas (quarries) in the city of Riyadh, the city of Dammam and the city of Yanbu, noting that the quarries' operations in each of the cities of Dammam and Yanbu are temporarily suspended.
+The company has concession rights for raw stone in three concession areas (quarries) in the city of Riyadh, the city of Dammam and the city of Yanbu.